RobertoFalconi/MinimalAPIsTemplate/README.md

 - Asynchronous Service calls with Dependency Injection (DI) and Scoped Services
 - Authentication with JWT, JWS, JWE and JOSE
 - Authorization with additional policies using Authorization Handler
-- Dapper
+- Dapper ORM for mapping from SQL to objects and viceversa
-- Docker
+- Docker container deployment
-- Entity Framework Core and LINQ
+- Entity Framework Core and LINQ for mapping SQL to objects and viceversa
 - Exception Handler and error handling
 - GZipStream compression and decompression
-- Hangfire
+- Hangfire batch and job automations
 - HealthChecks health monitoring
 - HSTS and HTTPS redirection
 - Multiple environments usage